 Dr. Das is also researching the key women and their leadership in the Pauline communities and writings, as well as remarriage in early Christianity through the fifth century.
-He has served as a founding steering committee member and is currently chair of the Society of Biblical Literature’s Scripture and Paul Seminar.
-He has presented his work at the annual meetings of the Society of Biblical Literature, the Chicago Society of Biblical Research, the Institute for Biblical Research, the prestigious international Studiorum Novi Testamenti Societas, of which he is an elected member, and the Evangelical Theological Society.
+He has served as a founding steering committee member and is currently co-chair of the Society of Biblical Literature’s Scripture and Paul Seminar.
+He has presented his work at the annual meetings of the Society of Biblical Literature, the Chicago Society of Biblical Research, the Institute for Biblical Research, the international Studiorum Novi Testamenti Societas, of which he is an elected member, and the Evangelical Theological Society.
 He is also a member of the Catholic Biblical Association of America.
 He was one of a handful of western scholars invited to deliver a paper at the inaugural meeting of the Society of Biblical Scholars, the new organization for biblical scholarship on the African continent.
-He has published in and served on the editorial board of the biblical studies journal Sapientia Logos.
+He has published in and served on the editorial board of the biblical studies journal Sapientia Logos and currently the Journal for the Study of Paul and His Letters.
 His labors throughout the entirety of the New Testament are reflected in the Christian Standard Bible (CSB), a translation released in 2017; he continues to serve on its Translation Oversight Committee.
 He has authored for wider audiences Baptized into God’s Family (Northwestern, 1991; second edition, 2008).

 Dr. Das received graduate degrees from Yale University and Union Theological Seminary in Virginia.
 He also did doctoral work at Duke University.
 He teaches in biblical studies, early Christianity and Second Temple Judaism.